EgloDevelopment/EgloNS/README.md

 ## Features:

-EgloNS is a simple notifcation service, supporting email notifications, text messages, and in-app notifications.
+Supports email and in-app notifications.
+Send a daily summary of notifications.
+Easy to setup.

 > NOTE: It is easy to mess up, as there is minimal server-side validation,
 > just follow the docs